Home > About Us > Join Us > Congregational Commitment

 We are a community that cares and is committed to the growth and support of all its members.
 And you, our members, are the foundation of synagogue life.

-This new model has three primary membership categories: Members, Young Members, and Sustaining Members.
+This model has three primary membership categories: Members, Young Members, and Sustaining Members.
 There are also two alternative membership categories: Non-Resident and Dual Member.

 Members will have an annual Congregational Commitment of $2,800—less than what many paid under the former fair share model.